 But rest easy.
 Many have emerged from the decluttering process to report a sense of relief, even happiness.
 The reason is quite simple: less baggage, literal and figurative, sets you on the path to a more stress-free and satisfying move.
 To help you get started, we’ve listed a few decluttering tips, leaning toward the minimalist side of the spectrum, that may transform your life well after you’ve settled into your new home.

-Tidying up with Marie Kondo became an instant success when it premiered on Netflix, offering a deep dive into the expert’s unique decluttering methods.
+Tidying up with Marie Kondo became an instant success when it premiered on Netflix in 2019, offering a deep dive into the expert’s unique decluttering methods.
 Marie, “the tidying legend herself,” walks viewers through the simple but powerful KonMari process, revealing one-of-a-kind methods for transforming overflowing dressers and piles of trinkets into fresh, clean space.
 Explore Marie’s blog here.

 The popular website and eponymous Netflix show The Home Edit also tackles clutter, offering tips to take any room from “Mess to Yes.”
 Founders Clea Shearer and Joanna Teplin take on celebrities’ couture-packed closets, chaotic garages and more, all with a striking sense of color and style.
 A vibrant palette and valuable storage solutions take center stage in each of their projects, and every episode provides an easy-to-replicate recipe for paring down possessions and beautifully showcasing the treasures you choose to take to your new home.

-You’ll find more expert guidance here, in our blog about the best home organization resources.
+You’ll find more expert guidance here, in our article about the best home organization resources.
+Homes & Gardens also has some good decluttering tips on their website.

 Form a game plan based on what categories of objects you have to sort (e.g., shoes, papers, books, memorabilia).
 A particular type of object may be scattered throughout the home anyway, so this approach enables you to gather everything into one central place, where you can then parse out what to keep and discard before moving on to the next item.